Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 ---
 layout: post
 title:  'Lets make a datepicker with React.js'
-date:   2014-04-07
+date:   2014-04-08
 categories: javascript
 ---

-For a project I am working I need to create a <a href='/assets/datepicker/datepicker.jpg'>datepicker (mockup)</a> for touch devices.
+For a project I am working on I need to create a <a href='/assets/datepicker/datepicker.jpg'>datepicker (mockup)</a> for touch devices.
 In this post we will be focusing on **infinite scrolling** since that's the most interesting problem to solve.
 We'll also make it vertical instead of horizontal which simplifies the [css]({{site.url}}/assets/datepicker/index.css) a little (no floats or flexbox).

-If you just want to see a **demo** skip to the bottom of the page.
+If you just want to see the **demo**, skip to the bottom of the page.

 ## The setup